-Marco Anisetti is an Assistant Professor at the Università degli Studi di Milano.
+Marco Anisetti is an Associate Professor at the Università degli Studi di Milano.
 His research interests are in the area of Computational Intelligence and its application to the design of complex systems and services.
 More in details he investigates/has investigated the adoption of advanced techniques based on Kalman filters, rough sets and fuzzy set theories for: i) low-level functionalities like display management, advanced image processing and mobile geolocation, and ii) high-level applications in the areas of Humanized Computing, Human Machine Interaction and Ambient Intelligence.
 Recently, he has been investigating the adoption of Computational Intelligence techniques in the area of security mechanisms for distributed systems, with particular consideration of Cloud and SOA security and software/service certification where Computational Intelligence provides new notions of ordering and matching of security properties.
 He has published several papers in journals and conference proceedings, and has served in the program committee of several international conferences in the area of network and information security and geo-location.
 He is currently working in the FP7 EU Project ASSERT4SOA where he is studying and defining a test-based certification scheme for services and SOAs and on CUMULUS project in which he is studying the definition of a certification scheme of non-functional properties for services in cloud environment.